ysjamesjang/Fin_Py-11.MLClassification/.ipynb_checkpoints/README-checkpoint.md

 This repository fulfills the Unit 11 homework of the FinTech Bootcamp at Northwestern University.

-Unit 11 falls under 'Algorithms, Statistics and Machine Learning'.
+Unit 11 Classification Machine Learning Algorithms falls under 'Algorithms, Statistics and Machine Learning'.

 ## Directory